Sleepless Empire: Commercial performance

-The single "Oxygen" from Lacuna Coil's Sleepless Empire album gained significant airplay on Sirius XM Radio's Liquid Metal station, accumulating over 100 plays in a span of 30 days.
+The single "Oxygen" from Lacuna Coil's Sleepless Empire album gained significant airplay on SiriusXM's Liquid Metal station, accumulating over 100 plays in a span of 30 days.
 Additionally, the song was featured on multiple FM radio stations across the United States, including KMFA Rock 102.1, 98 KUPD, and WRRV 92.7 FM.
 Other tracks from the album, including "Hosting the Shadow" and "Never Dawn", also received airplay on these stations.